by Tim Harding B.Sc., B.A.

 Garden with forked path (Source: Wikimedia Commons)

 It is possible that consciousness is an emergent psychological property of the material mind.
-Free will could be seen as a manifestation of consciousness.
+Free will could be seen as a manifestation of consciousness; that is, consciousness in action.
 Whilst we cannot yet fully explain what consciousness is and how is works, there is little doubt that consciousness exists.
 If consciousness can exist, then so can free will.

 Daniel Dennett (2003) has proposed a more elegant version of compatibilism with an evolutionary basis.
 Although in the strict physical sense our actions might be determined, we can still be free in all the ways that matter, because of the abilities we evolved.
 Seen this way, free will is the freedom to make decisions without duress, as opposed to an impossible and unnecessary freedom from causality itself.
 To clarify this distinction, he coins the term ‘evitability’ as the opposite of ‘inevitability’, defining it as the ability of an agent to anticipate likely consequences and act to avoid undesirable ones (Dennett 2003:56).
 Evitability is entirely compatible with, and actually requires, determinism; because without it, an agent cannot anticipate likely consequences and avoid them.
 Dennett provides us with the following explicit argument: